The tropical momentum map: a classification of toric log symplectic manifolds: Polytopes and symplectic cutting

 \end{pp}

-\begin{pp} Let $\Delta$ be an elementary log affine polytope in $(X,D,\xi)$, which we now assume is a tropical domain with associated simplicial fan $\Sigma_\sF$ in $U=\RR^n$, as in Definition~\ref{blocks}.
-Uniquely defined up to a positive scalar, the boundary defining function $f_i$ for each of the nonsingular faces $F_i, i\in I$ of $\Delta$ has linear part $a_i$ which determines a half-space
+\begin{pp} Let $\Delta$ be an elementary log affine polytope in $(X, D, \xi)$.
+Since $\Delta\setminus D$ is connected, we might as well assume $X\setminus D$ has only one component and $D = \partial X$.
+By Proposition~\ref{prop: semi-local} and Theorem~\ref{thm: weld}, the log affine manifold $(X, \partial X, \xi)$ is classified by its associated labelled simplicial fan $\Sigma$ in a real vector space $U$.
+Uniquely defined up to a positive scalar, the boundary defining function $f_i$ for each of the nonsingular faces $F_i, i\in I$, of $\Delta$ has linear part $a_i$ which determines a half-space

-By the above Lemmas, $H_i$ does not intersect $\Sigma_\sF$.
-Compactness of $\Delta$ may be expressed in terms of these half spaces, as follows: \begin{prop} The elementary log affine polytope $\Delta$ is compact if and only if
+By the above Lemmas, $H_i$ does not intersect $\Sigma$.
+Compactness of $\Delta$ may be expressed in terms of these half spaces, as follows. \begin{prop} The elementary log affine polytope $\Delta$ is compact if and only if